The Night Sky Glossary

 Radiant - The point from which meteors appear to eminate in the sky.
 The apparent source of shooting stars.

 Retrograde Motion - Every so often, each planet ceases its normal forward eastward movement around the zodiac (called direct or prograde motion) and appears to move backwards westward (called retrograde motion) for a time.
-This occurs whenever the Earth passes up the other planet as they both orbit the Sun, similar to how a slower car appears to move backwards when you pass it at higher speed on the highway.
+For the outer planets (Mars, Jupiter, Saturn, Uranus, Neptune) this occurs whenever the Earth passes up the other planet as they both orbit the Sun, similar to how a slower car appears to move backwards when you pass it at higher speed on the highway.
+For the inner planets (Venus, Mercury) it occurs when they orbitally pass up the Earth.
 After a time, the planet stops this reverse motion and resumes its normal, direct motion, again.
-Image A planet is stationary retrograde when it is switching from prograde motion to retrograde motion.
+Image: Outer Planet ...
+Image: Inner Planet ...
+Interactive Image A planet is stationary retrograde when it is switching from prograde motion to retrograde motion.
 The region between the direct and retrograde stations is called the retrograde zone.

 Saber's Beads - Very young and old Lunar crescents- prolifically within 24 hours of New Moon- exhibit the phenomenon known as Saber's Beads.
 Image The rare necklace of staggered brightness peaks seen along very thin crescents is reminiscent of the beautiful "string-of-pearls" effect seen near 2nd and 3rd contacts during a total solar eclipse.
 American musician and astronomer Stephen Saber, namesake of the phenomenon, offers more information on Saber's Beads and spotting extreme crescents at his website.

-Solar System - The description given to the system dominated by the Sun and including the Planets, Minor Planets, Comets, planetary satellites and interplanetary debris that travel in orbits around the Sun.
+Solar System - This is the description given to the system dominated by the Sun and including the planets, minor planets, comets, planetary satellites and interplanetary debris that travel in orbits around the Sun.

 Star - A self-luminous object that shines through the release of energy produced by nuclear reactions at its core.